Our Specialties > Child Support

-According to MoneySense.ca, the average cost of raising one (1) child to age 18 in Ontario is a glaring $243,660 for the very bare essentials.
-This is of course before you send them off to University.
-It also does not consider situations where the child has special or specific needs as in the case where a child needs special schooling or medical attention.
-It does not consider extra-curricular activities, travel and other expenses.
+According to MoneySense.ca, the average cost of raising one (1) child to age 18 in Ontario is $243,660 for the very bare essentials.
+This is of course before you send them off to college or university.
+It also does not consider situations where the child has specific needs like special education or medical needs.
+It does not consider extracurricular activities, travel and other expenses.
 But you and your co-parent both work hard to make sure that the needs of your child or children are met regardless of relationship status… right?

-Unfortunately, the answer to this question is: ... sometimes.
-Ideally, each parent contributes as much as they can to the support of the child or children in question; financially or otherwise.
-Often, when the parents of a child are together, it is easier to work together to manage the financial obligations associated with your children.
-However, in some cases, after a divorce or separation, one parent may find themselves bearing the brunt of providing for the family even though their co-parent is working or able to work.
+Unfortunately, the answer to this question is sometimes: NOT REALLY!
+Ideally, each parent contributes as much as they can to the support of the child or children in question; financially and otherwise.
+Of course, when the parents of a child are together, it is easier to work together to manage the financial obligations of your children.
+However, in some cases, after a divorce or separation, one parent may find themselves bearing the brunt of providing for the family alone even though the other parent is working or able to work.

 This may seem unfair or unreasonable, especially if the needs of the child are not sufficiently met.
 After all, it is the responsibility of each parent to provide for their child.
-This is where the custodial parent would seek a child support order requiring their co-parent to contribute financially to the child’s needs.
+This is where a parent may seek a child support order requiring the co-parent to contribute financially to their child’s needs.

-Alternatively, perhaps you do pay child support but your financial situation has changed… you may have lost your job, become injured or incurred other expenses that are essential to your own sustenance.
-Life doesn’t always stay the same and it is your right and responsibility to ensure that child support payments are fair to all involved… even you.
+Perhaps you do pay child support but your financial situation has changed… you may have lost your job, become injured or incurred other essential expenses.
+Life doesn’t always stay the same and it is your right and responsibility to ensure that child support payments are fair to all involved, including you.

 In Ontario, the amount that is paid to support your children is determined by the Child Support Guidelines.
-The parent who lives away from the child becomes the payor of child support after separation.
-He or she becomes responsible for contributing child support to the parent the child lives with, usually on a monthly basis.
+Sometimes this amount is referred to as Base Child Support.
+The parent who lives outside of the child’s home becomes a payor of child support contributing money into the household after separation.
+He or she becomes responsible for contributing child support to the other parent, usually on a monthly basis.
 Sometimes the payor is not the child’s biological parent but someone who has acted as a parent to that child.

-Special Expenses or Section 7 expenses are for Child Support contributions for educational, medical, recreational or other costs that are reasonable or necessary for the child.
-Reasonableness is determined by many factors including looking back at the typical expenses the family paid for the child before separation and your child’s needs after separation.
+Special Expenses or Section 7 expenses are Child Support contributions, required in addition to Base Child Support.
+These contributions are for educational, medical, recreational or other costs that are reasonable or necessary for the child.
+Reasonableness is determined in many ways including looking back at the typical expenses the family paid for the child before separation and the child’s needs after separation.

-Changing the amount of child support you pay can get complicated fast.
+Changing the amount of child support you pay can get complicated quickly.
 If you are the Payor, the longer you’ve waited before seeking a decrease in the amount you pay for your children, the more calculations of your annual income and justifications for its decrease you will be required to make.
-On the other hand, if you are the Recipient and are aware of your entitlement to an increase for an extended time, but take no steps to obtain it, in time you may forfeit that entitlement.
+On the other hand, if you are the Recipient and are aware of your entitlement to an increase for an extended time, but take no steps to obtain it, in time you may be found to have given up that entitlement.